M.Ed. and Initial Teaching License in Elementary Education

 - Teachers with a master's degree are regarded as experts in their field, making you a more competitive job candidate with an M.Ed.

 - Though the salary increase with a master's degree will vary by district and state, Minnesota teachers are on the higher end of the payscale.
-Median Minnesota elementary teacher salaries were $62,000 in 2016 [BLS]
+The annual mean salary for elementary school teachers in Minnesota in 2019 was $63,250 [Bureau of Labor Statistics].

 - Once a teacher is employed, there is much more mobility that comes with a master's degree.
 Teachers with advanced degrees can be promoted to school administration positions and can become mentors to other teachers based upon their graduate training.